jrandj/aws-security-specialty/README.md

 1. Amazon Macie

-    * Macie uses Machine Learning and Natural Language Processing to discover, classify, and protect sensitive data stored in S3.
+    * Amazon Macie uses Machine Learning and Natural Language Processing to discover, classify, and protect sensitive data stored in S3.
 It provides dashboards, reporting, and alerts.
 Data is classified by content type, theme, file extension, and regular expression.

 1. AWS Single Sign-On

+    * AWS Single Sign-On (AWS SSO) is a cloud service that allows you to grant your users access to AWS resources, such as Amazon EC2 instances, across multiple AWS accounts.
+By default, AWS SSO now provides a directory that you can use to create users, organize them in groups, and set permissions across those groups.

 ### Out-of-scope Services and Features